anandojha/qmrebind/docs/tutorial1_hsp90.rst

-Tutorial: Running Qmrebind on the HSP90 System
+Tutorial: Running QMrebind on the HSP90 System
 ==============================================

 In this tutorial, we will be parametrizing the HSP90 protein with an inhibitor using the LEAP and Antechamber tools.
-We will then replace the inhibitor partial charges using qmrebind to generate more accurate parameters (for simulation in SEEKR2 or another application).
+We will then replace the inhibitor partial charges using QMrebind to generate more accurate parameters (for simulation in SEEKR2 or another application).

 Initial Parametrization